 I bought both trees from Raintree Nursery at around $30 each with a painful $50 shipping working out to $55 a tree.
 They arrived in wonderful shape and have begun leafing out nicely.
 The pics below were taken about 2 weeks after arrival.
 These were “whips” meaning they were literally bare-root sticks when sent.
 The second picture is one of the grafts.
 Stalks are about the width of a quarter.
 Trees about 4 ft tall.

-I will also continue to update this page as to whether or not these two end up making a full recovery, and any new plantings.
+I will also continue to update this page as to how these two continue to fare, and any new plantings/grafts.

 Mentions of sweet cherries in Alaska: